Associate Dean of Health and Professor Physiotherapy Paper Coordinator, PGDip (Musculoskeletal Physiotherapy)

 - Adjunct Professor University of Vermont

-He has over 80 peer review journal and book publications and is on the Editorial panel of the journals Manual Therapy, Manual and Manipulative Therapy Physical Medicine and Rehabilitation and the New Zealand Journal of Sports Medicine.
+He has over 150 peer review journal and book publications.
+He is the deputy editor for the journal, Manual and Manipulative Therapy, Associate Editor for the Journal of Orthopaedic Sports Physical Therapy and is on the Editorial panel of the journals Musculoskeletal Science and Practice, Physical Medicine and Rehabilitation and the New Zealand Journal of Sports Medicine.

 Exercise Physiology and Prescription